 Rhinoplasty is one of the most popular plastic surgery procedures.
 It’s also one of the most complicated corrective cosmetic procedures.
 As with any treatment, rhinoplasty does not always go perfectly.
 A properly executed procedure in expert hands should carry a minor chance of a negative outcome.
 However, even in the best, most experienced hands, a small percentage of patients may develop an unwanted result.
-If your original rhinoplasty does not deliver the aesthetic or functional outcomes you had wished for, you may need an additional surgery called “revision rhinoplasty” to repair the damage and deliver your desired results.

 How long after the initial procedure do I need to wait before I get revision rhinoplasty?

 Typically, we recommend that patients wait at least six months to one year before undergoing a revision nose job, because of the length of the healing process for nasal cartilage, bone and skin.
 To achieve the best revision rhinoplasty results, it’s preferred that you’ve completely recovered from your prior procedure before beginning the process of revising it.
 However, these are all general timelines.
 Since each patient and each nose job is distinctive, the timeline for this process can also vary.
 In some cases, revision rhinoplasties may be performed as early as four to five months following the primary procedure.
 If you are dissatisfied with your results from a previous rhinoplasty, do not hesitate to contact our Houston practice to schedule a consultation.
 Once Dr. Siegel examines your nose and reviews your procedure(s), he will figure out the best timing for your particular case.

 Can a revision be done for all types of nose surgeries?